 Take the ride on the quirky green mini train “Bimmelbahn” to see the main sites of the city.
 Stop off at the cable car to see panoramic views across the river Rhine.
 You will also catch a glimpse of an indoor and outdoor spa where nudity is mandatory in some areas.
 This would most definitely be a unique experience for the adventurous traveler.

 Finally, enjoy the outdoor terraces for meals, drinking and socializing.
 Make sure you try the local beer or brew houses and enjoy your stay in Cologne.
+If you’re visiting in November or December, Cologne has one of the best Christmas markets in Germany.

 Contributed by Kerry from Adrenaline Junkiez.